Nividica/ThaumicEnergistics/Features.md

     Export essentia in response to suction.
     Export essentia in response to infusion requests.

+###Vis Transportation
+    Use P2P tunnel to move vis through the AE network.
+    Recharges wand stored in crafting terminal.

 ###Storage
     Store essentia in digital format using disks.
     Use existing jars as network storage.